Model-free Forecasting of Rogue Waves using Reservoir Computing: Enhancing Autonomous Prediction

 We investigate the case using RC\_AB, as described in Section~\ref{subsec:auto_pred}, by considering three scenarios: applying each stabilization approach separately and combining both methods.
 Compared to Section~\ref{subsec:auto_pred}, we initiate autonomous prediction at an earlier starting time, specifically \( t = 10 \), which is approximately 5.64 time units before the rogue wave formation.
 The update interval for the first method is set to 70 time steps, corresponding to one update every 0.35 time units.

 Overall, all approaches successfully predict the occurrence of rogue waves.
-However, each method exhibits distinct limitations.
+However, each method exhibits distinct limitations as clearly evident in Fig~\ref{fig:heatmap_update}.
 The update-only approach tends to underestimate the rogue wave amplitude, while the normalization approach predicts the rogue wave with a slight delay.
 In contrast, the combined approach accurately captures both the amplitude and timing of the rogue wave.

 Next, we examine the sensitivity of the update interval in the combined approach by considering three assimilation intervals: 30, 70, and 90 time steps.
-The top left panel of the figure shows the peak profile of the forecasted rogue wave, demonstrating close agreement in both shape and amplitude.
-Additionally, comparisons of potential and kinetic energy confirm that the combined approach effectively captures the energy exchange during rogue wave formation across all tested intervals.
+The top left panel of the Fig. \ref{fig:heatmap_update} shows the peak profile of the forecasted rogue wave, demonstrating close agreement in both shape and amplitude.
+The remaining panels display comparisons of potential and kinetic energy, which confirm that the combined approach effectively captures the energy exchange during rogue wave formation across all tested intervals.

 Despite the accuracy in predicting the rogue wave profile, the length of the update interval significantly influences the reliability of the autonomous prediction over time.
 This is particularly evident when examining the Hamiltonian for the 90-time-step interval, which begins to deviate approximately 10 time units after the start of autonomous prediction.
 Longer update intervals tend to exhibit instability at earlier times.
 Overall, our combined approach significantly extends the prediction horizon of autonomous RC models.